kamyarkhodayari/home-assistant/docs/hardware.md

 ![Hardware configuration](./assets/hardware-configuration-image1.jpg)

+> **Pro Tip**: Before connecting the Pi to the screen with the FFC cable, make sure to check the [Software](software.md) section and set up your microSD card.
+Once the Pi is mounted to the screen, the microSD card slot will be hard to reach, as shown in the image.

 For mounting, I'll use the copper columns that came with the screen, inside a custom 3D printed case.

 ## Casing